4d/docs/docsPostProcessed/Project/compiler.md

 title: Compilation
 ---

-You can compile your project, i.e., translate all of your methods into machine language.
+You can compile your projects, i.e., translate all of your methods into machine language.
 Compiling a project lets you check the consistency of the code and accelerate its execution, as well as making it possible to obfuscate the code in its entirety.
 Compilation is an indispensable step between the development of projects using 4D and their deployment as stand-alone applications.

 ## Compile